PrasannaPulakurthi/MMD-PMish-NAS/README.md

 2. Download the pre-calculated statistics to ./fid_stat for calculating the FID.

-## Instructions for Testing, Training, Searching, and Compressing the Model.
 ### Testing
 1. Download the trained generative models from [Google Drive](https://drive.google.com/drive/folders/1xB6Y-btreBtyVZ-kdGTIZgLTjsv7H4Pd?usp=sharing) to ./exps/train/pmishact_large_cifar10_xx/Model